-Arkansas' Crash Timeliness rating is fair based upon not having immediate access to all statewide crash reports entered and maintained by the Arkansas State Police (ASP).
+Arkansas exceeds full PRISM participation.
+Arkansas' Crash Timeliness rating is good (FY2020 & FY2021) based upon having immediate access to all statewide crash reports entered and maintained by the Arkansas State Police (ASP).
 The AHP now has access to all available crashes and is now entering all available reportable crashes.
 The ASP, the e-crash provider, has developed the capability to export reportable crash data and import them into AHP's crash system.
-This will help to improve the timeliness of crash data.
+This has helped to improve the timeliness of crash data.